tier4/scenario_simulator_v2/docs/user_guide/random_test_runner/Usage.md

+# Features

+- Full and partial randomization of the Ego goal position for multiple test cases.

+- NPCs customization:
+  - number of NPCs
+  - distance from the Ego
+  - velocities of NPC vehicles in the simulation.

+- Simulation related errors reporting:
+  - Ego being found stuck in one place for too long.
+  - Ego failing to reach the goal in a specified time.
+  - Collision between Ego and NPC.

+- Ego vehicle capabilities:
+  - Goal following
+  - Lane changing
+  - Stopping precisely on a designated line
+  - Yield at intersections

+- NPCs possible actions:
+  - Following the line.
+  - Following another entity.

+# Limitations

+- Random test runner does not support traffic lights signalization.

+- NPCs actions:
+  - NPCs are not stopping to avoid collision when they are not following the colliding entity (eg. on the intersections).
+  - NPCs are not able to yield at the intersection.

+# Troubleshooting

+There are two known issues which block random test runner from initializing the test if either initial position or goal pose exceeds the drivable area.

+- If the initial position exceeds the drivable are: Autoware will be launched, but the ego vehicle will not move, waiting for Autoware to change its state to WaitingForEngage.
+After a timeout the test will terminate, the error will be logged and the runner will continue with the next test.
+- If the generated goal pose exceeds the drivable ares: test will be immediately stopped after launching the Autoware and similarly as in the first case the error will be logged and the runner will continue with the next test.

 # Launch arguments

 This section describes arguments of the random test runner.
 All of them can be specified via command line, otherwise default value specified in the launch file is used.